HubRise

 • Denied: The order could not be sent to the EPOS.

-New orders must be switched to one of the above statuses within 10 minutes.
+1. New orders must be switched to Accepted, Denied, or Cancelled within 10 minutes.
 Orders which are still pending after this period of time are automatically cancelled by Uber Eats.

 When the Status Changes in HubRise

 Uber Eats Bridge lets you decide which HubRise status triggers the Accepted status on Uber Eats.
 This is useful to handle different scenarios when your EPOS updates the order status.
-For example, if your EPOS marks an accepted order as received on HubRise, you can still notify Uber Eats that the order has been accepted.
+For example, if your EPOS marks an accepted order as received on HubRise, you can still notify Uber Eats that the order is Accepted.

-When the status of an order changes to rejected or cancelled in HubRise, Uber Eats Bridge notifies Uber Eats that the order is respectively Denied or Cancelled.
+When the status of an order changes to rejected in HubRise, Uber Eats Bridge notifies Uber Eats that the order is Denied, but only if the order has not been accepted yet.

-When the status of an order changes to awaiting_shipment, Uber Eats Bridge notifies Uber Eats that the order is ready for delivery.
+When the status of an order changes to awaiting_shipment, Uber Eats Bridge notifies Uber Eats that the order is Ready.
 Marking orders ready only affects orders delivered by Uber.
 For such orders, the effects are identical to pressing the Order Ready button on the Uber Eats tablet:

 1. If Uber has not yet dispatched a driver because the preparation time did not run out, this will let Uber know that it can dispatch a driver immediately.